Fortnite Festival: Gameplay

-In the Jam Stage, players are able to make mashups of several different songs they've acquired, incorporating one of four instrument stems from each track, with the tempo and key of each track being adjustable.
+In the Jam Stage, players can make mashups of several songs they've acquired, incorporating one of four instrument stems from each track, with the tempo and key of each track being adjustable.
 This mode has gameplay similar to Fuser, another game previously made by Harmonix.
 The versions of the songs used in this mode are known as "Jam Loops", and function as in-game emotes.
 These "Jam Loops" can also be used in Battle Royale, Creative, Unreal Editor for Fortnite (UEFN), and Lego Fortnite.
 Initially, this mode required up to four players to participate, each playing and modifying their contribution, and was expanded in April 2025 to allow single players to manipulate all four positions within the mashup.

-In the Battle Stage, added to the game in a June 2024 update, 16 players are pitted against each other to play up to four randomly-chosen songs in a battle to attain the highest score, with the lowest-scoring combatants being eliminated at the end of each song.
+From June 2024 to April 2026, Festival featured a third, player vs. player mode, known as the Battle Stage.
+16 players are pitted against each other to play up to four randomly chosen songs in a battle to attain the highest score, with the lowest-scoring combatants being eliminated at the end of each song.
 Activating Overdrive in Battle Stage will allow players to target opponents with attacks to disrupt their scoring.
 At the end of the final song, the player with the highest score wins.
+The Battle Stage mode was removed on April 16, 2026.